dawranliou/dawranliou.com/zola-sandbox/content/2019-01-31-interop-legacy-java-with-clojure.md

-title = "Interop legacy Java project with Clojure" tags = ["clojure", "java"] slug = "interop-legacy-java-with-clojure" description = "Three strategies to inject Clojure new blood in your existing Java project"
+title = "Interop legacy Java project with Clojure" tags = ["clojure", "java"] slug = "interop-legacy-java-with-clojure"
 +++

 Recently I got the chance to work on a new feature for our existing Java project.